Hard Rock Stadium to host World Cup games in 2026

 Artificial turf will be replaced by grass in Arlington, Atlanta, East Rutherford, Foxborough, Houston, Inglewood and Vancouver.

-Several of the venues are expected to widen their surfaces to accommodate a 75-by-115 yard (68-by-105 meter) playing field, including AT&T and MetLife.
+Several of the venues are expected to widen their surfaces to accommodate a 75-by-115-yard playing field, including AT&T and MetLife.